PHACDataHub/trino-example/README.md

 oauth2
 * https://trino.io/docs/current/security/oauth2.html

-### Hive
+### Hive Metastore
-Good explaination of using hive - need hive metadata service and database (we're using this example as a starting point this one)
+Good explaination of using hive - need hive metadata service and database (and Hadoop distributed filesystem) (we're using this example as a starting point this one)
 * https://trino.io/blog/2020/10/20/intro-to-hive-connector.html